connecting

 The discipline of yoga is very wide and has a large number of practices but they all have communality.
 In the end, they all lead back to the source, which is our ultimate teacher.

-Yogasanas or body postures help us to be detached from our minds and our emotions.
-Meditation practices increase our patience and help us find the center of our universe, which is our soul.
-The asanas also make the body healthy, because the body is the temple of our soul.
+Asanas help make the body healthy, our body being the temple of our individual soul.
 However, the body will be gone one day, but the soul within is immortal.

 As human beings, our main stumbling block is that we confuse consciousness, self, mind and soul.
 Patanjali, Hindu sage and philosopher, tells us in his Yoga Sutras that yoga is the resolution of the agitation of the mind.
-Then the seer abides his now nature.

-See: Live Yoga- Yoga Sutras of Patanjali for Modern Times by Anand Krishna
+More on: Live Yoga- Yoga Sutras of Patanjali for Modern Times by Anand Krishna

-Swami Sivananda Yoga Teachings: www.sivananda.org
+Swami Sivananda Yoga Teachings:

-The Tree of Yoga classic by BKS Iyengar
+The Tree of Yoga by BKS Iyengar

 Yoga Masters Mark Forstater and Jo Manuel, Living Wisdom Series